viklund/FEGA-onboarding/docs/topics/governance-legal/README.md

 # Governance and Legal

-"Governance and Legal" covers topics related to: Governance, Strategy, Sustainability, and Legal
+Welcome!
+If you are involved in governance or legal aspects of establishing a Federated EGA node, you are in the right place.
+The information here covers topics related - but not limited - to Federated EGA node governance, strategic planning, sustainability, and legal.

-## Who is this section for?
+#### You might find this page useful if you are:
-- Team or node leads
+- a team or node lead
-- grant writers
+- a grant writer
-- project managers
+- a project manager or coordinator
-- lawyers/legal experts
+- a lawyer or legal expert
-- Data protection officers (DPOs)
+- a data protection officer (DPO)

-- more ?
+#### By exploring these materials, you will be able to:

-## After reading this page, you will:
+- Evaluate the roles and responsibilities of your node within the FEGA Network
-- Understand the governance and legal aspects to operating a federated EGA node
+- Understand the role of Committees within the FEGA Network
--
+- Make use of examples and templates to define your node's governance and legal policies

 ## Governance structure, vision and strategy
 - [EGA Federation: Structure and Organization (v1.1)](https://ega-archive.org/files/EGA-Federation-Structure-v1.1.pdf) - The structure of an EGA federated network and service expectations.
 We organise the EGA into three types of nodes: Central EGA, Federated EGA nodes and EGA Community nodes; we outline the goals of such an organization, and summarize the commitments and services provided by the nodes.